Difference Between Leading and Lagging Indicators

 Lagging indicators are economic factors that have behavior to change post changes in the economic scenario.
 Movements in lagging indicators become evident only after the economy has moved in a particular direction and it starts to follow a particular trend.
 A lagging indicator does not help in predicting changes in the economy however it helps in determining the after-effects of the change in the trend of the economy.
 Since these indicators are an outcome of a change in the economy, traders and economists can use the lagging indicators to generate signals.

 An example would be the moving average of any security.
 The moving average can be determined only after a change in the price of the security.
-The moving average has a flaw since there is a high possibility that the significant move may have occurred at a time which is not included in the calculation.
+The moving average has a flaw since there is a high possibility that the significant move may have occurred at a time that is not included in the calculation.
 This would result in entering the trade at a later stage which may not be profitable.

 Leading vs Lagging Indicators Infographics

-The followings are the key differences between Leading vs Lagging Indicators:
+The followings are the key differences:

 - Leading indicators tend to change before a change in the economy whereas lagging indicators tend to change after a change in the economy.